yangli136/SpringPR/PRaaS.md

 ## Benefits
 ---

-Promoting PRaaS across Amex Technology, an industry-standards-based solution that has built-in enterprise grade non-functional features (Availability, Scalability, Resiliency, Security, Performance), we may realize the following Benefits:
+Promoting PRaaS across Abc Technology, an industry-standards-based solution that has built-in enterprise grade non-functional features (Availability, Scalability, Resiliency, Security, Performance), we may realize the following Benefits: